Chiltern Main Line: Chiltern Railways era

-Most of the route from Birmingham Snow Hill to Wolverhampton is now used by the Midland Metro light-rail system, which diverges from Network Rail's Jewellery Line at The Hawthorns.
+Most of the route from Birmingham Snow Hill to Wolverhampton is now used by the West Midlands Metro light-rail system, which diverges from Network Rail's Jewellery Line at The Hawthorns.

 The route between Marylebone and Leamington/Bordesley was used by open access operator Wrexham & Shropshire's services from London to Wrexham, via Tame Bridge, Wolverhampton and Shrewsbury; this consisted of three Mark 3 coaches, powered by Class 67 diesel locomotives.
 Since these were neither Sprinters nor High Speed Trains, they were restricted to lower line speeds, e.g. 60 mph between Princes Risborough and Bicester, and 70 mph between Leamington and Bordesley; they were permitted to travel at 85 mph between Bicester and Aynho.
 Wrexham & Shropshire had negotiated with Network Rail to allow its trains to travel at higher speeds on these sections, which required it to show that they had sufficient brake force to stop from such speeds within the signal spacings.

 Only the little-used line from Northolt Junction to Paddington has not been improved.

 In September 2006, Chiltern completed its Evergreen 2 upgrade project, carried out by Carillion, which realigned the track through Beaconsfield to increase non-stop speeds from 40 to 75 mph, installed additional signals between High Wycombe and Bicester North and between Princes Risborough and Aylesbury, and added two platforms (Nos 5 and 6) at Marylebone, on the site of the daytime carriage sidings, replaced by the new Wembley Light Maintenance Depot, just south and west of Wembley Stadium station.
 The new platforms and partial resignalling of the station throat made it possible to run 20 trains per hour in and out of the station.